-Tumor progression in RCC is driven by more than the VEGF pathway1-3
+Advanced RCC is driven by more than the VEGF pathway1-4

-CABOMETYX® inhibits key receptors, including MET and AXL, which are involved in normal and pathologic processes such as tumor growth, invasiveness, metastasis, and drug resistance.6
+CABOMETYX inhibits key receptors, including VEGFR, MET, and AXL, which are involved in normal and pathologic processes such as tumor growth, invasiveness, angiogenesis, and metastasis.

-*Mechanism of action shown is based on in vitro biochemical and/or cellular assays.6
+*Mechanism of action is shown based on in vitro biochemical and/or cellular assays.

-CABOMETYX® (cabozantinib) is a kinase inhibitor indicated for the treatment of patients with advanced renal cell carcinoma (RCC).
+CABOMETYX® (cabozantinib) is indicated for the treatment of patients with advanced renal cell carcinoma (RCC).

 IMPORTANT SAFETY INFORMATION